concept-inversion/Web_portal_Cluster/README.md

 #For using in Netbeans :
  Use the link https://github.com/concept-inversion/Web_portal_Cluster.git for cloning it.

- # For running it:
-   Requirements :
+  # Requirements :
      JRE should be pre-installed.

-   Running it:
+   # Running it:
    1. First of all , run the jar file from the worker folder.
 It runs the client which will perform works provided by the server.
    2. Now, run the jar file from the Cluster Start folder.
 It runs the main server which provides a GUI feature for using the              system.
+   3. Start the web portal for monitoring the work in the server.